Juan Riedinger

 Juan Riedinger is a Canadian actor.
-On television, he portrayed Rufus in the CBC television series The Romeo Section and Carlos Lehder in the Netflix series Narcos.
-Other roles he played in television include Dodger in The CW series Riverdale, Joe Dupree in the TNT series Claws and Teo in the TNT series Good Behavior.
+He is known for portraying Rufus in the CBC television series The Romeo Section (2015–2016), and Carlos Lehder in the Netflix series Narcos (2015–2017).
+His other TV roles include Dodger in The CW series Riverdale (2017–2023), Joe Dupree in the TNT series Claws (2017–2022) and Teo in the TNT series Good Behavior (2016–2017).
 He is the recipient of three Leo Awards.

 Early life

-Riedinger was born in Banff, Alberta to a Peruvian mother and a German father.
+Riedinger was born in Banff, Alberta, to a Peruvian mother and a German father.
 He attended the University of Calgary.
 As of December 2017, he splits his time between Los Angeles and Vancouver.

 Personal life

 He is married to Agam Darshi and they have twin sons.